luccart3/csc231-game/notes.md

 # *CSC 231 GAME*
 ## Class Notes

+TO DO:
+* change sound and animation for spiked club

 For Actions:
 * always use failure, success, and alternative
 * for move, we need something that looks like: